dotnet/docs/docs/csharp/tuples.md

 [!code-csharp[TupleMethodVersion](../../samples/snippets/csharp/tuples/tuples/statistics.cs#08_TupleMethodVersion "After extracting utility method")]

-The language enables a couple more options that you can use, if you want to make a fwe quick edits by hand.
+The language enables a couple more options that you can use, if you want to make a few quick edits by hand.
 First, you can use the `var` declaration to initialize the tuple result from the `ComputeSumAndSumOfSquares` method call.
 You can also create three discrete variables inside the `ComputeSumAndSumOfSquares` method.
 The final version is below: